-Targeted particularly for practicing physicians and fellows, this year's presentations are designed to highlight the state-of-the-art care in nephrology and hypertension with the goal of enhancing the meeting attendants' knowledge to improve outcomes for individuals with kidney disease and hypertension.
-More emphasis will be placed on controversies as well as psychosocial, healthcare delivery and financial topics.
+Targeted particularly for practicing physicians and physician trainees, this year’s presentations are designed to convey the latest information about state of the art care with the goal of improving outcomes for individuals with kidney disease.